-Today, Friday, will be the last opportunity for you to make a donation at Brede Farmers Market (on the apple stall) as there is no market next week.
+There will also be an opportunity for you to make a donation at the Holly Fair or at the Brede Farmers Market (on the apple stall).

 The proceeds this year are going to be shared between St. George’s and Help the Heroes and a list of dedications will be included in the Parish Magazine in the New Year.

-Tickets are now on sale for Brede Players’ New Year production, which barring anymore unforeseen bad weather conditions, will be on Friday and Saturday, January 7/8.
+• Tickets will be on sale shortly for Brede Players’ New Year production on Friday and Saturday, 7th and 8th January, 2011.